 What are the lunch choices for my child?

 A kosher lunch is provided each day.
 Beverages, fruit and snack are also provided.
 We have a different lunch selection each day.
 Our menu lists all of our selections each day.
-Peanut butter and jelly and bagels and margarine are always available as an alternative to the lunch selection of the day.
+Soy butter, sun butter and jelly and bagels and margarine are always available as an alternative to the lunch selection of the day.
 Yogurt, bagels and cream cheese are available as an additional alternative on non-meat days.

 What if my child has food allergies?

+Please note that we are a peanut and nut aware facility.
 As each food allergy is unique and requires different solutions, please contact Aaron Greenberg, Camp Director, 856-424-4444 x1239 to discuss your individual child.